 There are currently around 18 non-animal circuses (human-only performances).

-City/county ordinances that restrict animals from traveling circuses:
+City/county ordinances that restrict performing animals:

 Recent incidents in the US demonstrate that travelling circuses pose a serious threat to public safety: